eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >> •	In stories that involve significant, groundbreaking or historical events such as being elected U.S. president, being named to the U.S. Supreme Court or other notable occurrences. _Barack Obama was the first black U.S. president._

->> •	In cases where suspects or missing persons are being sought, and the descriptions provided are detailed and not solely racial. _Police are looking for man described as white, about 6 feet tall and 200 pounds, with black hair and blue eyes, wearing a plaid shirt and a Cincinnati Reds baseball cap._
+>> •	In cases where suspects or missing persons are being sought, and the descriptions provided are detailed and not solely racial. _Police are looking for man described as white, about 6 feet tall and 200 pounds, with black hair and blue eyes, wearing a plaid shirt and a Cincinnati Reds baseball cap!_

 >> •	When reporting a demonstration, disturbance or other conflict involving race or issues like civil rights.

 >**_African American_**

->>No hyphen.
+>> No hyphen.
 Acceptable for an American black person of African descent.
 The terms are not necessarily interchangeable.
-Americans of Caribbean heritage, for example, generally refer to themselves as Caribbean American.
-Follow a person's preference.
+Americans of Caribbean heritage, for example, generally refer to themselves as _Caribbean American_.
+Follow a person’s preference.

 >**_Asian American_**

 >>No hyphen.
 Acceptable for an American of Asian descent.
 When possible, refer to a person's country of origin or follow the person's preference.

 >**_Black_**

 >>Acceptable as an adjective.
 Not strictly synonymous with African Americans.
 If specific ethnicity is known, use that.

->>>•	African-American.

->>>•	Caribbean.

->>>•	African.
+>**_Caucasian_**

+>>Avoid as a synonym for white, unless in a quotation.

+>**_People of color, racial minority_**

+>>The terms people of color and racial minority/minorities are generally acceptable terms to describe people of races other than white in the United States.
+Avoid using POC.
+When talking about just one group, be specific: Chinese Americans or members of the Seminole Indian Tribe of Florida.
+Avoid referring to an individual as a minority unless in a quotation.

+>**_biracial, multiracial_**

+>>Acceptable, when clearly relevant, to describe people with more than one racial heritage.
+Usually more useful when describing large, diverse groups of people than individuals.
+Avoid mixed-race, which can carry negative connotations, unless a story subject prefers that term.
+Example: She has an African American father and a white mother instead of She is biracial.

+>**_Latino/Latina_**

+>>Latino is often the preferred noun or adjective for a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.
+Latina is the feminine form.
+Some prefer the gender neutral term Latinx, which should be confined to quotations, names of organizations or individuals who request it.
+Hernandez prefers the gender-neutral term Latinx.
+For groups of females, use the plural Latina; for groups of males or of mixed gender, use the plural Latinos.
+Hispanics is also generally acceptable for those in the U.S. Use a more specific identification when possible, such as Cuban, Puerto Rican, Brazilian or Mexican American.

 >**_Hispanic_**